How to keep your house warm in winter

 - Change how you wash clothes.
 Washing machines are energy-intensive, so doing a less frequent clothes wash – and filling the drum – could save you money.
 You could also shave money off your energy bills by washing at colder temperatures.

 - Switch off your devices.
 According to the Energy Saving Trust, the average UK household spends £65 a year on appliances that are left on standby.
-Remembering to turn off those devices is a small but useful recommendation in terms of how to save energy in homes.
+Remembering to turn off those devices and save some money by turning off all your christmas lights, is a small but useful recommendation in terms of how to save energy in homes.

 Energy efficient home improvements